MENU

 Traditional and cloud-based multiline phone systems rely on different technologies, and each has advantages and disadvantages.

 Traditional telephone systems rely on physical copper-wine landline connections.
 You need a representative or engineer from your local telephone company to come to your premises to install and configure your multiline system.
-However, having multiple, dedicated landlines in the same location can be costly, as each line has a monthly line rental.
+However, having multiple, dedicated landlines in the same location can be costly, as each line has a monthly line rental cost.
 [Related article: Choosing a Business Phone System]

 Landline-based traditional multiline phone systems have some limitations.
 Although they’re excellent for audio-only interactions, they’re not always suitable for more advanced forms of communication.
 They struggle with video conferencing and text communications, especially compared with more modern Voice over Internet Protocol (VoIP) systems.